RegularAlicorn/sysadmin-101/server/sql.md

 The SQL Server Network Interface library successfully registered the Service Principal Name (SPN) [ MSSQLSvc/servername.domainname.net:1433 ] for the SQL Server service.
 ```

 There might be an issue with SPN registration, you can output all active SPNs with this command to check for existing SPNs - dublicate? - or missing SPNs.
+This only checks user accounts, computer objects tend to have important SPNs aswell, but are much more verbose, because they always get their own object added in multiple variants.
 ```powershell
 Get-ADUser -filter * -Properties servicePrincipalName | ?{$_.servicePrincipalName -ne ""}
 ```